LRodniansky/LRU8/CONTRIBUTING.md

 If you encounter any bugs, issues, or have feature requests, please [open an issue](../../issues) on GitHub.
 Provide as much detail as possible, including steps to reproduce the issue and any relevant error messages.

+## Conduct

+We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) when participating in our community, both online and offline.

+## License

 ## Community

 Join the conversation and discuss LRU8 with other developers: